waleed-sh/neuraLQX/README.md

 ## __Description__

-neuraLQX is an open-source Python package designed for high-performance computing, tailored specifically for simulating canonical loop quantum gravity systems.
+neuraLQX is an open-source Python package designed for high-performance simulations of canonical loop quantum gravity systems.
 Built on top of [NetKet](https://github.com/netket/netket.git) [1, 2], neuraLQX offers a complete and user-friendly environment for applying the machinery of NetKet specifically in the context of canonical loop quantum gravity with ease.